saevans86/saevans86/README.md

 - 👋 Hi, I’m Sam Evans
 - 👀 I’m interested in video games, coding, the gym, and animals!
 - 🌱 I’m currently learning anything I can!
-- 💞️ I’m looking to collaborate on ...
-I'm still very new to coding, and really just working on practicing and honing my skills as much as possible!
 - 📫 How to reach me ...
 You can contact me here, I am here often! :)

 ![coding](https://github.com/saevans86/saevans86/assets/130856120/e70e6f12-1e27-4aab-956c-168c3cf31d18)